thecrossed/chess_player_analytics/README.md

 ## Purpose

-This repo aims at automating the analytics work of the rcc chess club.
+This repo aims at automating the analytics work of the RCC chess club.

 ## Description